-- Fully understand the requirements to develop and review mechanical engineering control plan, in particular for standards and procedures. - Set the standards in the development, implementation and review of the mechanical engineering control plan. - Support others to implement the mechanical engineering control plan as instructed. - Reviewing that the mechanical engineering control plan and standards have been met. - Support the development, implementation and review of other control plans (e.g. ventilation, electrical and emergency) relating to mechanical engineering standards.
+- Fully understand the mechanical engineering control plan. - Set the standards in the development and review of the mechanical engineering control plan. - Support others to implement mechanical control plans as instructed. - Reviewing the mechanical engineering control plan and standards have been met. - Support the development and review of other control plans (e.g. electrical and emergency) relating to mechanical engineering standards.